ahuacate/pve-nas/README.md

 ### 1.2.2.
 Ubuntu NAS

-Create an SSD/NVMe root drive cache partition or install a dedicated SSD/NVMe disk for ZFS Cache.
+Install a dedicated SSD/NVMe disk for ZFS Cache.
+A maximum of 2 devices is recommended.
+Use our NAS Toolbox to configure ZFS Cache devices.

-#### 1.2.2.1.
-Partition ZFS Cache Setup -  PVE OS SSD/NVMe

-This is the most cost-effective method of deploying ZFS cache.
-Instructions are in our [PVE Host Setup](https://github.com/ahuacate/pve-host-setup#121-primary-host---partition-pve-os-ssds-for-zfs-cache---zfs-file-server) guide.

-#### 1.2.2.2.
-Dedicated ZFS Cache Setup - SSD/NVMe

-A dedicated ZFS cache SSD setup is the more costly method with no net performance gain.
-Instructions are in our [PVE Host Setup](https://github.com/ahuacate/pve-host-setup#122-primary-host---partition-dedicated-zfs-cache-ssd---zfs-file-server) guide.

 ## 1.3.
 NAS ZFS Storage Disks